Hjorthmedh/RGCmorphology/ms/intro.md

 Finally, in this work we have predicted RGC identify based solely upon the morphological features of the soma and dendrites; further predictive information could be obtained by examining the destination brain region for axons.
-Our ealier work has identified targets of the five genetic types studied here.
+Our earlier work has identified targets of the five genetic types studied here.
 For example, CB2 RGCs projects to contralateral superior colliculus and dorsal lateral geniculate nucleus [@Huberman2008-5a6] whereas Hoxd10 RGCs project to the  accessory